 Before you go to the UK

 I am not an original Canadian but rather as most Canadians are I am an immigrant to the country.
 There is much to love about Canada but it never truly felt like home to me.
 So when my husband and I retired and started housesitting around the world starting in Chelem Mexico one of our bucket list destinations was Ireland and the UK.
-We had to lot to absorb so here are over 20 things you should know.
-So before you go to the U.K here are some tips and explanations.
+We had to lot to absorb the English are a quirky people and there are things to know before you go to England.

 We are lucky enough to have dual citizenship and so have Irish passports.
 So we began our housesitting and travelling journey in Tipperary and have travelled most of Ireland from the Wild Atlantic Way to Dublin.
 We were pretty well prepared for the eccentricities of the British Isles having grown up with them, so we thought this would be a good chance to “know before you go to the UK”.